 The ARNG Air Defense Program consisted of 17 States providing one group headquarters, 17 battalion headquarters, and 54 fire units at the beginning of the year.
 On 16 August 1968, the Department of Defense announced the close out of Nike Hercules units consisting of seven headquarters and headquarters batteries (HHB) and 25 firing batteries.
 Of these, two ARNG HHB and eight ARNG firing batteries were involved.
-The two HHB and four of the firing batteries in Missouri and Texas were inactivated.
-The four other sites to be closed out were in Connecticut,
+The two HHB and four of the firing batteries to be closed out were in Connecticut,